philizer/MONITOR3D/README.md

 To make modifications, comment the "image" field and uncomment the "build" field.

 ### Adapt to your printer if it is not a PRUSA
 Go to the serial_comm.py file and modify the "parseRcvTemp()" function according to the response of your printer to a "M105" Gcode command, and the "parseRcvXYZ()" function for a "M114" Gcode command.

 ### Requirements
+The software only runs on Linux-based systems for now.
+Docker and docker-compose are needed.
+You can find the python libraries in the requirements.txt file.

 ## Upcomming
 Next steps of this project are: Unit testing, Windows and Raspberry pi OS versions.

 ## Bugs
+Sometimes the docker-compose might need to be relaunched if the interface is not used for a long time.